Orckestra/orc-shared/docs/components.md

 - `pages`: An object containing objects, indexed by partial routes (i.e. `'/list'` rather than `'/MyScope/users/list'`), and containing a `title` and a `component`.
 - `root`: The root path under which the segments should be rendered.

 Renders a list of pages as a left sidebar page selector and right-side remainder showing the page.
+It will automatically redirect to the first page if it shows its root path.

 ## Sidepanel